mafiu84/milestone-project-01-cloned/Readme.md

 ## TESTING

 * HTML tested in validator - https://www.freeformatter.com/html-validator.html
+* HTML also tested in validator - https://validator.w3.org/nu/ with one warning (wrong, about aria-label misuse).
 * CSS tested in validator - http://csslint.net/ - Warnings:
     1.Beware of broken box size - Using width with border can sometimes make elements larger than you expect.
     2.Beware of broken box size - Using height with border can sometimes make elements larger than you expect.